pemadolker/CSF0101_CAP2_pygame/TEST_README.md

 Test Environment: The game was tested on a Windows environment using Python 3.

-#Conclusion#
+#Conclusion
-The Doodle Jumper game was tested for key functionalities, including platform generation, player movement, collision detection, score tracking, and the Game Over state.
-The test cases aimed to ensure the correct behavior of the game and identify any issues that may arise during gameplay.
-The game's use of Pygame, images, and the random module were justified to create an engaging and visually appealing gaming experience.
+Key features of the Doodle Jumper game, such as player movement, collision detection, score tracking, and the Game Over state, were tested.
+The test cases were designed to make sure the game behaves correctly and to find any problems that might occur while playing.
+Pygame, graphics, and the random module were all used in the game with good reason to produce an interesting and eye-catching gaming experience.

-For any issues or feedback related to the game, please refer to the GitHub repository for further assistance.